meandmymonkey/docker-workshop-setup/README.md

-This is the setup for my docker workshop at PHPNW14.
+This is the setup for my docker workshop at PHPBenelux 2015.

 ## Requirements